 In our large selection of Eid Mubarak decorations, you will find everything you need for an unforgettable party, from Balloons and Garlands to great Gift Boxes and Candy Bar Accessories.

 Eid al-Adha - The Festival of Sacrifice

-This is the second of two holidays celebrated in the Muslim faith worldwide each year, and comes 2 months and 10 days after Eid al-Fitr.
-It is common to sacrifice an animal (a sheep, cow, goat, buffalo or camel) to celebrate the festival.
-The meat of the animal is divided into thirds.
-One third is usually donated to the poor and needy, a third is given to friends and relatives and the last third is kept for yourself and your family.
-This Eid also marks the end of the pilgrimage done by millions of Muslims every year.
+Even for the important festival of sacrifice, Muslims wish eachother a happy festival with the greeting 'Eid Mubarak'.
+In the Muslim faith it is customary to sacrifice an animal to celebrate the festival.
+The meat of the animal is cut into thirds.
+A third is usually donated to the poor and needy, a third is given to friends and relatives and the last third is kept for yourself and your family.

 By sacrificing an animal, Muslims around the world honor the prophet Abraham, whose trust in God made him ready to sacrifice his own son.
 But at the last second God prevented this and thereupon Abraham sacrificed a lamb out of gratitude.